Beth Braxton, Vice President for Advancement

 With her education, experience, and belief that educating and developing the whole person involves affirming the worth of every student as a wonderfully and uniquely created individual, Smith’s vision for campus life is a great fit for PC.
 She is excited to be working with Claude Lilly to ensure a bright future for PC, continuing to build on the College’s strengths of faith, relationships, service, and spirit.

-Deborah Thompson, Vice President of Enrollment Management and Communications
+Vacant, Vice President of Enrollment Management and Communications